50 years after it opened, Alabama music studio plans a party

 #ReadLocal

+"It seems like a blink of an eye, really," Hood told the Alabama news site.
+"It doesn't seem possible that it's been 50 years."

-Hood and fellow Swampers musicians Jimmy Johnson, Roger Hawkins and Barry Beckett recorded much of their work at the Sheffield building — formerly home to a coffin factory.
+Hood and fellow Swampers musicians Jimmy Johnson, Roger Hawkins and Barry Beckett recorded much of their work at the Sheffield building — formerly the home of a coffin factory.

+In 1978, they relocated the studio to a former Naval Reserve Building along the Tennessee River.
+That's where Bob Dylan recorded his 1979 "Slow Train Coming" album; and his 1980 "Saved" album.

+Cher was among the first artists the Muscle Shoals Rhythm Section worked with at the original studio.
+Her resulting album, released in June 1969, was titled "3614 Jackson Highway" after Muscle Shoals Sound's address in Sheffield.
+The address was superimposed on the album's cover photo, Al.com reported .

 Comments